Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?

-Nitin et al. \cite{nitin2024spectraenhancingcodetranslation} uses multi modal specifications augmented with source code to Translate using LLM.
-The specifications are - invariants, test cases and descriptions.
+\citet{nitin2024spectraenhancingcodetranslation} uses multi-modal specifications augmented with source code to translate using LLM.
+The specifications are - invariants, test cases, and descriptions.
 Specifications are generated by the LLM itself.
-At first the LLM is asked to generate more than one candidate specifications (invariants, descriptions).
-Then using the method self-consistency (using that specification to regenerate the source code) the select the correct candidate specification.
+At first, the LLM is asked to generate more than one candidate specification (invariants, descriptions).
+Then, using the method of self-consistency (using that specification to regenerate the source code) select the correct candidate specification.
 Then using those candidates augmented with source code, LLM is asked to translate the code from C to Rust and C to Go.

-In their study, Yu et al. \cite{yu2023pseudocode} propose a two-stage model, AGL-Code, to tackle the pseudocode-to-code generation task, focusing on improving generation accuracy and repair efficiency.
+\citet{yu2023pseudocode} propose a two-stage model, AGL-Code, to tackle the pseudocode-to-code generation task, focusing on improving generation accuracy and repair efficiency.
 Their approach incorporates a Multi-Scale Pyramid Feature Extractor (MPFE) and a series of adaptive attention mechanisms, collectively known as AGLRepair.
 The MPFE component refines the encoder in the code generation phase by merging global and multi-scale local features, addressing challenges associated with long pseudocode sequences.
 In the repair phase, AGLRepair employs intra-line, inter-line, and bidirectional code-error message attention modules to capture contextual and diagnostic cues, enhancing error localization and correction.
-Experimental results on the SPoC \cite{kulal2019spoc} dataset demonstrate AGL-Code’s superior synthesis success rates, establishing it as a state-of-the-art model for both accurate pseudocode generation and efficient error repair.
+Experimental results on the SPoC \citep{kulal2019spoc} dataset demonstrate AGL-Code’s superior synthesis success rates, establishing it as a state-of-the-art model for both accurate pseudocode generation and efficient error repair.